top of page

 Travelling Denmark as a Catholic Tourist

-Over the last 6 months I have, as part of my job, travelled across Europe, and spend an extensive amount of time in Denmark.
+Over the last 6 months I have, as part of my job, travelled across Europe, and have spent an extensive amount of time in Denmark.

 At one point, I found myself at a Danish dinner party.
 During a casual conversation, I mentioned a Catholic app.
 The person I was speaking to looked at me and asked: “Catholic?
 What is that?”